hustleer/Nepali_Names/README.md

 # Nepali__Names
-A list of nepali names:
+A list of nepali names

+-sorted
+-no duplicates

 source: